CESNET/etlog/doc/notes.md

 ## Basic info

-   TODO
-   basic information what the app does, what is it for ...
+etlog can be accessed on etlog.cesnet.cz.
+It gathers and analyzes national radius log files and presents them to the users. etlog is intended for both users and administrators.

+some of the main reasons to create etlog were:
+- create generic interface for processing, analysis and searching of the radius log files
+- create a system for generating statistics and reports
+- create a system for trend analysis, which can signal service problems
+- create a system for anomaly detection (authnetication errors, device or identity theft, .. )

-This web application consists of Node.js, Express web application framework and MongoDB.
+etlog consists of Node.js, Express web application framework and MongoDB.
-It uses many auxiliary javascript modules.
-All the necesarry modules including their specific version can be found in file **package.json**.

 ## Server setup